ivotron/popper2-paper/paper/paper.md

 ## Previous version of popper {#sec:previous-popper}

-Earlier work [@jimenez2016standing; @jimenez2017popper] introduced a convention for organizing folder and bash scripts inside a Git repository in order to make it easier to reproduce.
+Earlier work [@jimenez2016standing; @jimenez2017popper] introduced a convention for organizing folder and bash scripts inside a Git repository in order to make it easier to reproduce experiments associated to academic articles.
-A preliminary version of the CLI tool [^popper1xcli] (termed Popper 1.x) aided in the execution of experiments that followed this convention.
+A preliminary version of the CLI tool discussed in @Sec:cli (termed Popper 1.x[^popper1xcli]) aided in the execution of experiments that followed this convention.
 In practical terms, by prescribing a fixed folder layout, the convention resulted in having a single, hard-coded workflow with each step represented by a bash script.
 This earlier Popper 1.x version did not assume containers, and instead left to the user the task of reproducing the environment.
 In contrast, the Popper container-native engine presented here fully embraces the container-native paradigm by implementing the principled design described in @Sec:principles.